 Maximum flight altitude: Your copter can fly up to a maximum of 120 meters (400 feet) in Lithuania.

-Compulsory insurance: In Lithuania, you must be able to possess a drone insurance.
+Compulsory insurance: In Lithuania, you need drone insurance for third-party damages.

 Maximum take-off weight (MTOW): The listed rules apply to drones weighing 300 grams to 25 kilograms.

 Distance to airports: To the international airports Vilnius, Kaunas, Siauliai, and Palanga is a distance of one nautical mile (1.8 kilometers).
 Within the control zones (CTR), you must not climb higher than 60 meters above the ground.
 The clearance rules around airfields also apply to toy drones weighing less than 300 grams.

 Other safe distances: A distance of 50 meters must be observed to strangers, vehicles, and buildings.